 IÉSEG School of Management

-IÉSEG School of Management is one of the top Business Schools in France, ranked 6th in 2012 by leading student magazine L'Etudiant and ranked 24th in 2013 by the Financial Times.
-As a French Grande École and member of the Conférence des Grandes Écoles IÉSEG is part of the most prestigious higher education institutions in the country.
-It is also awarded with the international accreditation EQUIS.
+IÉSEG is one of Europe's top Business Schools, having been ranked 6th in in France for 2012 by leading student magazine, L'Etudiant, and 24th in the world in the Financial Times 2013 ranking of the best Master's in Management.
+As a French Grande École and member of the Conférence des Grandes Écoles, IÉSEG is classified among the most prestigious higher education institutions in the country.
+It is also awarded with two of the most esteemed international business accreditations in the world, AASCB and EQUIS.

-Established in 1964 in Lille, the school has a second campus in Paris at La Défense, European biggest business hub.
+Established in 1964 in Lille, the school has a second campus in Paris at La Défense, Europe's biggest business hub.
 The school has a total of 3380 students on both campuses.

 In the Master's program IÉSEG has 8 fields of specialization: Marketing, Finance, Human Resources Management, Management of Information Systems, Operations Management, Audit-Control, International Negotiation and General Management.
 The diploma approved by the French Ministry of Education has also been awarded the grade de Master (Master's degree).